Brian Reynolds (game designer): Career

 Reynolds initiated his game career with MicroProse where he worked as lead programmer for a number of graphic adventure games.
 These included Rex Nebular in 1992 and Return of the Phantom and Dragonsphere in 1993.

 It was at MicroProse where Reynolds first worked with Sid Meier and the two collaborated on a strategy title by the name of Sid Meier's Colonization which was released in 1994.
 Reynolds went on to become lead designer for a sequel to Sid Meier's Civilization.
-Civilization II was released in 1996 and sold multi-million copies.
+Civilization II was released in 1996 and has sold "about 3 million" copies.

 While at Firaxis, Reynolds contributed to Sid Meier's Gettysburg in 1997, followed by the creation and design of Sid Meier's Alpha Centauri in 1998.
 Alpha Centauri became his second multi-million selling title.
 In 2000 Reynolds left Firaxis games and sold his share in the company to become CEO of Big Huge Games.

 On June 30, 2009, Zynga announced that Brian Reynolds was leaving Big Huge Games to lead the formation of Zynga East, and serve the role of Chief Game Designer.

 In February 2013, Reynolds left Zynga.
 In March, he revived Big Huge Games (temporarily known as SecretNewCo).
 In July, the team announced their partnership with Nexon, a South Korean game developer, to develop their first game, DomiNations, a mobile game similar to Civilization or Age of Empires.

 Big Huge Games was acquired by Nexon in 2016.